-Involving engineers or tech managers in the process is the best way to decide who the best candidate to fill the position is.
+Involving software engineers or tech managers in the process is the best way to decide who the best candidate to fill the position is.
 However, this consumes a lot of working time and resources.
 Unless you have a huge company, the interview process that takes weeks or even months is an unnecessary luxury.

 Solution: Structured screening

 The first step is to devise an efficient hiring process.
 Before posting an ad, before anything, it’s mandatory to plan the profile of that new employee, detailing precisely what skills are needed and more.